Jump to content

 Juvenile wallcreeper (Assen Ignatov)

 We admit to mixed fortunes with wallcreepers in the Pyrenees.
-One year in the Spanish Pyrenees I rashly said, near the start of a holiday "We always see lammergeier and never see wallcreeper."
+One year in the Spanish Pyrenees I rashly said, near the start of a holiday, "We always see lammergeier and never see wallcreeper."
 You can guess what happened: no lammergeier that year, but a wallcreeper in Aísa valley.
+But they do sometimes show – see right.
 We had an excellent site for wallcreepers in the French Pyrenees in some old mine buildings, but they are now demolished.
-So we recommend Bulgaria as Honeyguide's top choice for wallcreepers.

-Photos on this page, apart from one by Honeyguider Malcolm Crowder, are by our Bulgarian hosts and friends from Neophron
+Photos on this page, unless otherwise stated, are by our Bulgarian hosts and friends from Neophron.

 Trigrad Gorge